Why Choose NLRG as your Legal Research Firm?

 Let’s face it.
 If you are considering outsourcing your legal research, you’re putting your professional reputation on the line.
 Consequently, you likely have some tough questions to present to a legal research firm that is asking for your business.
 For example:

 Who will be doing my work?
-In some cases, the answer will be an attorney with a foreign law degree.
-In others, one person handles everything that comes in the door.
-In still others, you might be getting a paralegal or a moonlighting law professor.
 At NLRG, all our legal research work is done by U.S. attorneys.
 And because of the size and experience of our staff (32 attorneys averaging 25 years of experience each), we are able to specialize by area of law.
 In other words, with our legal research firm, you’ll be getting an experienced attorney, trained at a top U.S. law school, with a wealth of experience in the area of law your case concerns.
 Not everyone who wants your business can say that.
 (Click here to see bios, testimonials, and sample work products for our attorneys.)

 Finally, we understand that not every case has an unlimited budget for legal research.
 Consequently, we’ll work to find a way to help you on a case, even if your funds are limited.
 (For more detailed information on our billing practices, go here.)